Graciekan21/learnAPI/README.md

 * As a developer, I want to create API views for artists so that they are accessible from the front end.

-**Contact**
+**reports**
+* As a user, I want to create a report for a post

-* As a developer, I want to create a contact model and API view so that users can reach out to the site owner with issues.
+* As a user, i want to create a form to report a postS

 **Posts**